+Adapting the terminology from Chapter 7.10 of \cite{Stanley2}, the cells sitting between the minimal and maximal paths of $L'$ form the \emph{skew shape} $\lambda / \mu$.

+\begin{Lemma} Let $L'$, $\mu$, and $\lambda$ be as in Lemma \ref{lemma:youngs_lattice}.
+Define a poset $P'$ on the cells of the skew shape $\lambda / \mu$, by imposing strict increase when moving to the right along rows, and downwards along columns.
+Then $L' \cong \J(P').$ \end{Lemma} \begin{proof} The smallest Young diagram of $L'$ containing a fixed cell $c$ is produced by taking all cells above and to the left of $c$ inside the minimal rectangle containing $L$.
+This Young diagram is join irreducible, as the only cell which can be removed, producing a new Young diagram of $L'$, is $c$.
+Conversely, every Young diagram where only one cell is removable can be obtained this way.
+We have now seen that the elements of $P'$ are identified with the join irreducibles of $L'$, and hence $L'\cong \J(P')$. \end{proof}

-\begin{Remark} It is known that $\dim (K[L'])= |P'|+1$, and as discussed above, the elements of the poset $P'$ can be identified with cells of $L$.
+\begin{Remark} From the theory of Hibi rings we know that the Krull dimension of the Hibi ring $K[L']$ is given by $|P'|+1$, and as discussed above, the elements of the poset $P'$ are identified with cells of a skew shape $\lambda / \mu$.
 On the other hand, $K[L']\iso K[\C_L]$, and from \Cref{thm:dim} we know that $\dim(K[\C_L])=|L|-|P|$.
-Let us check that these formulas agree in the planar case, i.\,e.\ that $|L|-|P|$ equals the number of cells of $L$, increased by one.
+Let us check that these formulas agree, i.\,e.\ that $|L|-|P|$ equals the number of cells of the skew shape $\lambda / \mu$, increased by one.
 First, note that the cells are in bijection with the elements of $L$ that have exactly two lower neighbours, by identifying a cell with its top right corner in the rectangular grid.